Livruen/Icinga2-Dashboard-with-sound/README.md

     until it is acknowledged.

     Tab 3: Critical and Warnings - lists blue boxes with the host name and the number of critical and warning services.

+    *The sounds will annoy you as long as you don't acknowledge all problems

     Installation
     -------------